*Website currently under construction. Please pardon our mess.

 Tax records from the later in the 1780’s provide us with more insight on slavery at Tuckahoe under the Randolphs.
 During this period, Tuckahoe was owned by Colonel Thomas Mann Randolph who listed close to 200 enslaved workers by name (though it is not clear if all of them would have worked specifically at Tuckahoe as the Randolphs owned a vast amount of land).
-After his death in 1793, his estate including his enslaved workers was sold off.
-There were 118 workers listed (including 14 infants) who would have been separated from their families and friends and sold to new owners.
+After his death in 1793, his estate, including his enslaved workers, was sold off.
+There were 118 workers listed (including 14 infants), many of whom would have been separated from their families and friends and sold to new owners.

 Account books from Harriot Randolph around 1821 have provided additional glimpses of some of the enslaved workers that were here at the time.
 By this point, it appears there between 55-60 enslaved workers.
 The account book details various expenses of the house and the farm like food, furniture, and other household goods.
 Sprinkled throughout this book are instances of small payments (typically around 25 cents) made to various names thought to be some of the enslaved workers.
 During this period, it would not have been uncommon for an enslaved person to sell surplus food they had grown from their garden or handcrafted goods they had made.
 Once their assigned tasks were completed for the day, an enslaved worker may have also been given the opportunity to complete extra tasks for pay (though the amount was usually nominal as evidenced by this account book).